martymarron/xk6-output-prometheus-pushgateway/README.md

 # Metrics prefix

-It is possible to configure this output to expose time series with a prefix.
+It is possible to configure this output to expose the time series with a prefix.

 Configure it with the following environment variable: